ngrogg1/BachelorThesis/README.md

 ### Additional Information

-There are a few more functions implemented in the Blender file script.
+There are a few more functions implemented in the Blender "CameraSetup.blend" file script.
 Since the script is well commented, I invite you to read through the script carefully and it should be self-explanatory what each part of the script does.
-At the moment any movement of the object and the cameras is randomized so that the object is always seen by the camera, this randomization can easily be changed if you want specific positions of the object or the cameras.
-In each rotation/translation function there is a random_rot/random_trans variable at the end that you can set to the desired values and then the object (or cameras) will always be moved/rotated in the specified way.
-Additionally and finally, if you want to set the light intensity, change the variable "light_01.data.energy" and "light_02.data.energy" in the script to the desired value.
+At the moment any movement of the object and cameras is randomized so that the object is always seen by the camera, this randomization can easily be changed if you want specific positions of the object or cameras.
+In each rotation/translation function, there is a "random_rot"/"random_trans" variable at the end that you can set to the desired values, and then the object (or cameras) will always be moved/rotated in the specified way.
+To replicate previous camera setups, there is a function called "set_camera_extrinsics".
+Thi s function takes the real world position given by the baseline of the cameras and the holes where the slider is mounted, and replicates the position of the cameras and slider in Blender.
+The coordinate system of the holes has the origin in the upper right corner of the right side wall of the framework, with the x axis pointing to the left and the z axis pointing down.
+In order for the real world scenario to be replicated appropriately, make sure that the baseline of the cameras in the real world is centered on the slider.
+If you want to additionally adjust the light intensity, change the variables "light_01.data.energy" and "light_02.data.energy" in the script to the desired value.

 ## Train the Yolov5 Network